Trompole

 Trompole (Trumpalis) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.
-It lies approximately 2 km south of Puńsk, 18 km north-west of Sejny, and 124 km north of the regional capital Białystok.

 To the south of the village there is a lake called Trompole.

 History

 In 1827 it was recorded that the population of the village numbered at 120 and 12 homes and in 1892 it was numbered at 163 people and 20 homes.